embuxLinux/embuxlinux.github.io/source/install.md

 3. **Run ISO Flasher:** Look for a flashing tool available on your system.
 Most systems do not come with one, but offer one in their repositories.
 You can try [BalenaEtcher](https://etcher.balena.io).

 4. **Import ISO:** Import the ISO into your flasher.
 Here's the format to help you find it: `embux-MAJOR.MINOR-ARCH-TYPE.iso`.
+Start flashing the storage device.

 5. **Monitor Installation Progress:** Observe the progress bar or another way of tracking the progress as the flashing unfolds.